JustalK/LABORATORY-KEYCLOAK/README.md

 This project show how to setup a keycloack using docker-compose and how to use it with a tutorial with images at every steps.
 The image of the container come from the docker cloud.
 I use the images **jboss/keycloak** for the keycloack and **postgres** for the database.

+## What is keycloak and why to use it ?

 *Keycloak is an open-source identity and access management tool for adding authentication to modern applications and services.
 You can easily set up your application’s login/logout, protected routes and identity management without much work on your part.
 Once logged-in to Keycloak, users don't have to login again to access a different application.*

 ## How to use